pasinduX/pasindu99-ui/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently studying on ...
 Informatics institute of technology Sri Lanka
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ... angular node
-- 👯 I’m looking to collaborate on ...java
+- 👯 I’m looking to collaborate on ...react
-- 🤔 I’m looking for help with ...AWS
+- 🤔 I’m looking for help with ...node
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Linkedin profile](https://www.linkedin.com/in/pasindu-rathnayaka-568b74205/)
 - 😄 Pronouns: ...He\His